bdurand/attribute_guard/README.md

 record.update_status("completed")
 ```

-This has the risk, though, that you can still make direct updates to the `status` bypassing our existing business logic.
+This has the risk, though, that you can still make direct updates to the `status` which would bypass the additional business logic.

 ```ruby
 record = MyModel.last
 record.update!(status: "canceled") # StatusAlert method is not called.
 ```

-You can prevent this by locking the `status` attribute.
+You can prevent this by locking the `status` attribute and then unlocking it within the method that includes the required business logic.

 ```ruby
 class MyModel